debops/debops/docs/organizational-structure.rst

 what a given role does, develop it and can accept Pull/Merge Requests as needed.
 They have full write access to the role repositories.
 All of their commits need to be signed by their GPG key.

 Only DebOps Developers can be Role Maintainers.
-If a role was created by a Role Authors who is not a DebOps Developers yet, a DebOps Developers needs to be the Role Maintainers.
+If a role was created by a Role Author who is not a DebOps Developer yet, a DebOps Developer needs to be the Role Maintainer.

+A role can have a team of Role Maintainers, in this case only one signature is required for a commit.

 Bots
 ----